 Try the other side.

-Try standing on 1 leg with a foot on a ball.
-Can you move the ball around in circles or forward and backward?
+Trying to stand on 1 leg with a foot on a ball.
+Can they move the ball around in circles or forward and backwards?

-Can you still do this while throwing a ball in the air?
+Can they still do this while throwing a ball in the air?

-Now try to stand on a wobble cushion (a cushion with air in it) or just a small well stuffed pillow or a few pillows on top of each other.
+Next they should try to stand on a wobble cushion ( a cushion with air in it) or just a small well stuffed pillow.

 And while throwing and catching?

-Here are a selection of suitable videos for Jungle
+Here are a selection of suitable Our Home videos for Leaping Leopards

-This obstacle course is suitable for those children who can crawl along the floor.
+This obstacle course is suitable for active children and those who like a bit of a challenge

 This video is suitable for mobile children.
 You can create the laser string quest anywhere in your home and make it as big or small or as easy as you like!